MateusLem/Data-Engeneering/README.md

 ## Checkpoint-ENG

-This project is an evaluation to test my capabilities in data analysis and treatment, through a DataFrage provided by the teacher.
+This project is an evaluation to test my capabilities in data analysis and treatment, through a DataFrame provided by the teacher.

 Besides that, I also need to develop a predictive model to estimate the value of an imaginary property based on descriptions given in the material.